-How high are the chances of a cure due to a stem cell donation?
+How high are the chances of survival after a stem cell transplant?

-For 40-80% of patients who have a donation, the treatment is successful.
-The survival time after a donation depends on many different factors including the age and health condition of the patient, the timing of the donation, the type of underlying disease and on the emergence of potential complications.
+For 40-80% of patients who have a stem cell transplant, the treatment is successful.
+The survival time after a transplant depends on many different factors, including the age and health condition of the patient, the timing of the donation, the type of underlying disease and on the emergence of potential complications.

-Can I choose the method of my stem cell donation?
+Can I choose the method of my blood stem cell donation?

 There are two possible ways you may be asked to donate some of your blood stem cells.
 It’s important that a donor is comfortable with both ways when registering.
-The method of your collection is determined by what the doctors believe will be best for the patient and your individual choice.
-The final decision on the method of collection will always be made by you, as stem cell donation is entirely voluntary, and you will always have the final decision on whether you are happy to proceed with the donation.
+The method of your collection is determined by what the doctors believe will be best for the patient.
+However, stem cell donation is entirely voluntary, and you will always have the final decision on whether you are happy to proceed with the donation.